 After we had a few drinks and talked about Japan, I headed to the metro station to go to my hotel in Asakusa.
 It was a quick 4-stop ride on the metro line to the hotel.
 The hotel was lovely, clean, and conveniently located near some of the city’s hottest spots, including a large temple and the Tokyo Sky tree.

-After checking in the hotel Hokke Club Asakusa I went outside and did some late night shopping at a nearby convenient store, always an adventure by itself.
-The level of quality is so high and the prices are very reasonable.
-After this late night snack I went off to bed.
+After checking into the Hokke Club Asakusa, I went outside for some late-night shopping at a nearby convenience store.
+It’s always an exciting experience in Japan, as the quality of goods is exceptional, and the prices are very reasonable.
+After this late-night snack, I retired for the night.